thomas4019/json-schema-editor/README.md

 # JSON Schema Editor

+### This project is no longer being actively maintained.
+I have ported it over to Vue.js in [vue-json-schema-editor](https://github.com/thomas4019/vue-json-schema-editor) and that is an improved and less buggy implementation.

 ![npm badge](https://badge.fury.io/js/json-schema-editor.svg)

 Generates HTML for creating and modifying [json schemas](http://json-schema.org).
 I created this because [json-editor](https://github.com/jdorn/json-editor) is not good at modifying schemas (using the [meta schema](http://json-schema.org/schema)) and couldn't find any other good UI for making json schemas.